 Professional Dental Cleaning

-While at-home care minimizes tartar and calculus, professional cleanings at our office help to remove it entirely.
+While at-home care minimizes tartar and calculus, professional cleanings at our dental office help to remove it entirely.
 They also help you remove tartar from areas you might have missed.
-Visits to our office are an essential part of your long-term prevention against dental disease and keeping your teeth healthy for life.
+Visits to our dental office are an essential part of your long-term prevention against dental disease and keeping your teeth healthy for life.